TengizSanadze/Lab-for-3160/README.md

 CsvFetch

-Created class, read the input from csv file, data had a whole line, I used split method to split data into arrays of string , I chose the value 4 as a price, turned string into number, calculated the sum and average, printed out the average.
+Created class, read the input from csv file, data had a whole line, I used split method to split data  , I chose the value 4 as a price, turned string into number, calculated the sum and average, printed out the average.

 Converting the tempreture